 Food safety inspections were performed by the county health department in both Bethesda and Germantown locations.
 It was noted in the county inspection report for Germantown that Moby Dick discontinue serving hummus.
 Over 60 containers of hummus in Germantown and 34 containers in Bethesda were detained.

-The Virginia Health Department is investigating “at least eight confirmed or probable cases” of Salmonella infections associated with Moby Dick House of Kabob.
-The Department of Health in Washington DC denies having a confirmed case yet, but are investigating several cases of Salmonella that might be connected to Moby Dick House of Kabob.
+The Virginia Health Department is reporting nine cases of confirmed Salmonella infections associated with Moby Dick House of Kabob.
+The Department of Health in Washington DC has one confirmed case and are investigating several other cases of Salmonella that might be connected to Moby Dick House of Kabob.
 Health authorities say that if you have any hummus made by Moby Dick House of Kabob prior to October 4, 2019, it should not be eaten.

 Salmonella: Marler Clark, The Food Safety Law Firm, is the nation’s leading law firm representing victims of Salmonella outbreaks.
 The Salmonella lawyers of Marler Clark have represented thousands of victims of Salmonella and other foodborne illness outbreaks and have recovered over $650 million for clients.
 Marler Clark is the only law firm in the nation with a practice focused exclusively on foodborne illness litigation.
 Our Salmonella lawyers have litigated Salmonella cases stemming from outbreaks traced to a variety of foods, such as cantaloupe, tomatoes, ground turkey, salami, sprouts, cereal, peanut butter, and food served in restaurants.
 The law firm has brought Salmonella lawsuits against such companies as Cargill, ConAgra, Peanut Corporation of America, Sheetz, Taco Bell, Subway and Wal-Mart.